jgberton/rightplace-ai-case-study/docs/North.md

 Someone who tells the truth with kindness.

-Someone whose advice comes from observation rather than opinion.
+Someone whose guidance comes from observation rather than opinion.

 That is North.

+> [!NOTE]
+>
+> North does not flatter.
+>
+> North recognizes.

 North is calm.